-- Crown corners can be cut using a mitre saw or purchased preassembled.
-The preassembled inside and outside corner pieces simplify the installation process because you only have to cut butt joints to mate the lengths of crown moulding to the corner pieces.
+- Crown corners can be cut using a miter saw or purchased preassembled.
+The preassembled inside and outside corner pieces simplify the installation process.
+You’ll only have to cut butt joints to mate crown moulding to the corner pieces.

 - Intermediate blocks are also decorative blocks used during installation on straight runs of moulding so the moulding can be cut straight instead of making a scarf joint.

-- Buy about 15 to 20 percent more material than you need, just in case you miscalculated or you cut the wrong length.
+- Buy about 15 to 20 percent more material than you need, just in case you miscalculate or cut the wrong length.

 - Crown moulding and baseboards are sold in 8-foot and 12-foot lengths.
 An average room with a 16-foot wall will typically use two pieces of moulding.
 Save any extra cuts to finish off any rough edges.

-- Moulding and trim styles are available in traditional, country, Victorian, Arts & Crafts and modern looks.
-Choose a look that reflects your style, and when in doubt, opt for traditional.
+- Moulding and trim styles are available in classic, farmhouse, modern looks and more.
+Choose a look that reflects your style.
+A classic or traditional look works in most spaces.

 Adding moulding is a simple upgrade you can do yourself.
 The right type of moulding can make any room feel more elegant and polished.
 Lift your ceilings with crown moulding or wrap a dining room with chair rails and wainscoting.
 The many types of moulding ensure that you can find a style that suits your home.